 Walls aren't the only part of a house braced with triangles.
 Decks (Fig. F) are often stiffened up with diagonal braces between the vertical support posts and the horizontal beam.
 Another type of triangular bracing is the between-joist blocking shown, which stiffens the floor but doesn't help stabilize the overall structure.

 Roofs, especially those with trusses, are solidified with diagonal braces running from the gable end peaks down to the bottom members of the trusses.
 Even structures as common as wooden gates are held rigid by triangles.
 Go ahead—take a walk and check out the neighbors' gates.
 You should see a board or adjustable threaded rod running diagonally from one corner of the gate to another.
-Oh boy, it's another triangle
+Oh boy, it's another triangle hard at work.

 Figure E: Plywood Bracing

 Plywood bracing is strongest when installed vertically with all four edges nailed to solid wood or blocking.
-At a minimum, install 8d common nails every 6 in. along each edge and every 12 in.
+At a minimum, install 8d common nails every 6 in. along each edge and every 12 in. along the face.

 How does this affect you—and the house you constantly tinker with?